 The convection steam oven is becoming more common in residential kitchens as manufacturers have sized them for the home.
 The idea is to cook with moist heat (like many restaurants do) which keeps your finished meals moist, speeds up the cooking process and re-heats like it was served for the first time.

 How about a built-in coffee system?
 For most of us, coffee is a necessity!
 A coffee system that is built seamlessly into cabinetry allows you to grind, froth, and make that perfect cup of coffee with very little effort.

-If you can begin to answer these questions, your kitchen designer can help develop your appliance list and you will have a head start on your new kitchen design.
+As you begin to answer these questions, your kitchen designer can help develop your appliance list and you will have a head start on your new kitchen design.

 Disclaimer: Studio 76 Kitchens and Baths is a factory certified installer of SubZero Wolf products and designed a kitchen in Trevarrow Inc.’s Cleveland showroom.